 - Matriarch – +1 to charges of Thundertusks within 12″.
 If you have a couple Thundertusks in your list, this is useful B

 - Alvagr Ancient – If this model has not made a charge this turn, all enemy units within 3″ have to attack last in the attack phase.
-This is risky because it requires you remain stuck in melee combat for more than one turn but with proper exploitation you can make that “Attack last” as punishing as possible C
+This is probably the best one for the Thundertusk to take since they dont have the 5+ FNP like the Stonehorn and do not wish to be in combat as much A

 A nice mix of buffs and debuffs that make your melee phase extra terrifying